GorginZ/website/georgia/content/page/november-readings.md

  “Community, Identity, and Stability” this is the Brave New World's answer to the radical bourgeois revolution - not that anyone who exists in this New World understands this deliciously illegal reference - as only very few are even aware of any history (that dangerous stuff - only to be enjoyed like a fine aged Brandy by society's finest).

+ ------------- state capitalism

+Everything is *pneumatic* especially women, but also furniture.
+Every element have at their core AND OR and XOR logic gates, an appropriate and engineered dynamism.

 Huxley's world is explicit.
 There are endless mass-produced twins, the mass of people themselves are alike to the products of the world.
 Their culture and perception neatly standardized.
 The delivery of the knowledge more formalized than the casual and consentual consumption of these things in the "unfreedom in unrestrained equality" of the old world.
 The New World is unashamed of this - it would be simply inefficient to have it any other way.
 It's shocking it was ever any other way.

 To think there were once mothers and fathers.
 The Controller can't ask people to imagine, because they can't :